leifb/bitwarden-rbw-krunner-plugin/README.md

 mkdir -p ~/.local/share/krunner/dbusplugins/
 cp bitwarden-rbw-krunner.desktop ~/.local/share/krunner/dbusplugins/
 ```

-Now, you can run the plugin with `cargo run`.

 If you made changes to the `.desktop` file, you probably need to restart `krunner`: